naimsyed12/Tableau-Project/assignment.md

 Follow the steps below:

 1. Connect your data
 2. Detect different data types in your data - Which important data type is missing?
+Nationality - String (Geographic Role - Country)
 3. Build at least 5 different visualizations to learn more about the dataset.
 4. This table has 70 different features.
 Can you detect the most important features ?
 Why do you think these are important?
 Could you define a question for yourself?
 Try to learn more about these categories and find appropriate numerical features to study different trends in them.
   - For example ,  the following features could be important for your analysis :